joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. The opponent should be given a default spending behavior to lower difficulty.
+1. The opponent should be given a default spending behavior to lower difficulty; this may result in the opponent spending battery points faster than they otherwise would.
-2. Initial difficulty should be calculated in a similar fashion as a player character attacking a non-player character opponent; this may result in the opponent spending battery points faster than they otherwise would.
+2. Initial difficulty should be calculated in a similar fashion as a player character attacking a non-player character opponent.
-3. The player should also be able to spend battery points to increase their probability to evade; this may result in the player character spending battery points faster than they otherwise would.
+3. The player should also be able to spend battery points to increase their probability to evade; this may result in the player spending battery points faster than they otherwise would.

 Consider: